s-kganz/ForestLST/README.md

 Now you should be able to authenticate with `earthacess.login(strategy="netrc")`.

 ## Datasets
-If you don't care about recreating the model-ready datasets we used in this project, the netcdf files are available in the github release and on Zenodo.
-You can place them in your directory with
+If you don't care about recreating the model-ready datasets we used in this project, the netcdf files are available in the github release and on Zenodo under the `mort_datasets` directory.

-#TODO add commands

 ## Recreating results
 We provided a static version of the `data_out` directory at submission time on github/Zenodo.
 Placing this in the project directory will let you recreate all the paper figures with `notebooks/plots.ipynb`.
 Other notebooks do the following: